danieldelarivam/danieldelarivam.github.io/content/authors/admin/_index.md

     awarder: The University of British Columbia (UBC)
     icon:
     summary: |
-      Upon the completion of three courses of the Key Capabilities in Data Science program I was awarded a certificate.
+      Upon the completion of three courses in the Key Capabilities in Data Science program, I was awarded a certificate

   - title: Introduction do Machine Learning
     url: